MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-state.md

 ---
 ms.assetid:
-title:  How create a dashboard with the State widget in the Web console
+title:  How to create a dashboard with the State widget in the Web console
 description: This article describes how to create a new HTML5 dashboards in System Center Operations Manager with the Health State widget.
 author: mgoedtel
 ms.author: magoedte